CONTEMPORARY REALISM

 STAINED GLASS WINDOW AT WESTSIDE UU CHURCH

-I recently helped design a stained glass window for Westside Unitarian Universalist Church here in Fort Worth.
+I recently helped design a stained glass window for Westside Unitarian Universalist Church in Fort Worth.
 This fantastic project became a reality though the combined Creative efforts of Master glass Artist John Kebrle, Carl Romano, and myself.
 The window was installed February 26 2010, and is five feet across.
 There will be a Dedication ceremony later this month, please contact Westside UU for more details.

 DEVELOPING THE DESIGN